IBMSpectrumComputing/lsf-hybrid-cloud/README.md

 Please note, Spectrum LSF is not itself an application in the traditional sense, but instead provides an environment and framework for other applications to be managed and run in a load balanced efficient manner.
 It is expected that you will install some kind of application(s) into this environment, or use application installed in your on premise environment to make proper evaluation use of the features and benefits of Spectrum LSF.

-Additional videos that explain how to use this code is posted here:
+Additional videos that explain how to use this code are detailed below.
-    { TO be added }

 The sample Ansible playbooks will create the LSF Hybrid cluster on AWS.
 These playbooks should be taken and customized to meet your specific site requirements.